Thrive to Lead MD

 I recently had a conversation with Dr. James Ramage, who retired in 2018 as a pulmonary and critical care physician.
 Our discussion highlighted the value of dedicating time and bringing thoughtfulness to the decision of leaving clinical practice and embracing the opportunities of retirement.
 Dr. Ramage’s career trajectory began at Georgia Tech; then pre-med at Stanford; medical school at Duke; residency at Emory; fellowship at Duke; and finally a successful 30+ years in private practice in critical care medicine in Savannah, Georgia.
-What particularly struck me about our conversation was the insight, equanimity and wisdom that Dr. Ramage brought to evaluating both his career and his .
+What particularly struck me about our conversation was the insight, equanimity and wisdom that Dr. Ramage brought to evaluating both his career and his life.
 Having reached his mid- fifties and having followed a dedicated path that allowed him the satisfaction of being part of an established, successful, well-run practice he began to take a look at what the future might hold.
 Should he continue to work until 65 and even beyond?

 The astute questions that he asked himself included: